bzivic/eks-kuberentes-training/workshop6/README.md

 1. Instead of constantly port-forwarding, let's expose our service as a NodePort service.
 Change the service type for one of your services to `NodePort`, and add a `nodePort: 30000` under your ports spec
 1. Apply the manifest and look at the outputs for `get service` and `describe service` again
-1. Hit the URL that's mapped all the way to your service
+1. Hit the URL that's mapped all the way to your service.
+   *   **Minikube Note:** To access the NodePort service from your host machine, use the Minikube IP and the specified port (e.g., 30000).
+Get the IP with `minikube ip`.
+The URL will be like `http://$(minikube ip):30000`.

 ### 13. LoadBalancer service

 1. Modify an existing service to be of type `LoadBalancer` instead and reapply the manifest
 1. Take a look at the service configuration.
-External-IP will be pending until you start a tunnel
+External-IP will be pending until you start a tunnel.
+   *   **Minikube Note:** As mentioned in Workshop 0, Minikube requires `minikube tunnel` or `minikube service <service-name>` to expose `LoadBalancer` services.
+Run one of these in a separate terminal.
 1. Check external-ip field in a different terminal while the tunnel is up

 ### 14. ExternalName service